• Services Top

 1. Formulation and continuous improvement of information security management rules

-The Company recognizes the information security efforts are important issues for management and business, and has formulated Information Security Management Rules that comply with and conform to laws and regulations and other norms.
+The Group recognizes the information security efforts are important issues for management and business, and has formulated Information Security Management Rules that comply with and conform to laws and regulations and other norms.
 Furthermore, the Company shall establish and steadily put into practice a company-wide information security management system.
 In addition, the Company will maintain and continuously improve organizational, human, physical and technical information security.

-4. Education and Training
+2. Education and Training

-5. Accident prevention and response
+4. Accident prevention and response

 Personal Information Protection